Floods' Effect on the Economy and You

 - Capturing the carbon dioxide emitted by biofuel plants and storing it underground.

 To reverse rising temperatures, humanity must also remove 30 years’ worth of carbon dioxide from the atmosphere by 2100.
 That would require geoengineering on a grand scale.
 Carbon sequestration captures and stores existing carbon dioxide from the atmosphere.
 The best way to do that is to plant massive quantities of trees.
 Worldwide, forests currently store as much as 2 billion tons of carbon each year.
-But it only partially offsets the 10 billion tons people emit.
+But it only partially offsets the 10 billion tons that people emit.